 Una mendiga en Persio/A Woman Beggar in Persia

-Dos hombres de la India con frutas/Two men from India with fruit
+Dos hombres de la India con frutas/Two men from India with fruit __________________________

 El mercado de Peking/The Pekin market